Would you run into a burning building to save the ones you love?

 “I’m sorry.
 Please don’t shoot me,” I pleaded as I closed my eyes and prayed to God that I wouldn’t end up dead, staining the floor of this pristine office with my blood.

+“Get her up, Gideon,” another voice said.
 A chill blasted me, making my heart beat fast in my chest.
-I could almost feel a rush of emotion, a powerful force seeking to prove its fury.
+There was something brooding and dominant about the new voice, like a powerful force yearning to prove its fury.

 He breathed hard, his broad, well-muscled chest rising and falling as if he’d just run a marathon.